 9- Avoid tobacco smoke and gas emissions caused by traffic.

-10- Take advantage of scientific advances and keep wanting to live longer and better.
+10- Take advantage of scientific advances and maintain the desire to live longer and better.

 Photographs: Luke Michael, Giovanni Corti & Rima Kruciene.